ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - a - (extra) Some options to give CSS to React apps.md

     - Grid
     - SimpleGrid
 - Forms:
-    - Button and its variants (eg. button with icon)
+    - Button and its variants (e.g. button with icon)
     - Input
     - Checkbox
 - Combobox